gdennie/toml/toml.md

 member_since = 1999-08-04
 ```

-Dotted keys create and define a table for each key part before the last one.
-Any
+Dotted keys assignment can be used to create and define before the
-such table must have all its key/value pairs defined under the current `[table]`
-header, or in the root table if defined before all headers, or in one inline
-table.
+square bracket table syntax make that impossible.

 ```toml
 fruit.apple.color = "red"